Nishantjain10/fk-grid-genai/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 - **Fake Store API**: A free API for testing and prototyping e-commerce websites
 - **Context API**: A React API for managing global state in an application.
+- **Alan AI**: An all-in-one AI platform used for building next-gen AI assistant!

 ## Screenshots